Mercor-Intelligence/apex-evals/docs/API.md

 The package raises structured exceptions defined in `errors`:

-- `EvalInfraError` – base class for structured errors.
+- `ApexEvalError` – base class for structured errors.
 - `UserInputError` – configuration or caller input issues.
 - `SystemExecutionError` – system-level or provider issues.